The Random Phase Approximation for Interacting Fermi Gases in the Mean-Field Regime: Analysis of the Exchange Terms

 Let us start by giving estimates in terms of $\mathcal{N}_E^2$.
 For the statement we define the $\left\Vert \cdot\right\Vert _{\infty,2}$-norm of an operator $T:\ell^{2}\left(L_{k}^{\pm}\right)\rightarrow\ell^{2}\left(L_{k}^{\pm}\right)$ by

-This is a minor but necessary detail, as unlike the simple estimate of equation (\ref{eq:GoodSchematicEstimate}) we can not take the maximum outside the sum for all schematic terms, so we need this slightly stronger norm.
+This is a minor but necessary detail, as unlike the simple estimate of equation (\ref{eq:GoodSchematicEstimate}) we cannot take the maximum outside the sum for all schematic terms, so we need this slightly stronger norm.
 Note that

 Now the estimate: \begin{prop} For all $k\in\mathbb{Z}_{+}^{3}$, symmetric $T:\ell^{2}\left(L_{k}^{\pm}\right)\rightarrow\ell^{2}\left(L_{k}^{\pm}\right)$ and $\Psi\in\mathcal{H}_{N}$ it holds that